 The data provided by the project are designed to inform community health needs assessments at a granular geographic level to inform targeted resource allocations for community health improvement initiatives.

-The ZIP code-level data included in the most recent version of the site are based on hospital discharges occurring between fiscal years 2016 and 2018 (October 1, 2015 through September 30, 2018), and the 2018 American Community Survey of the U.S. Census.
+The ZIP code-level data included in the most recent version of the site are based on hospital discharges occurring between calendar years 2017 and 2019 (January 1, 2017 through December 31, 2019), and the 2018 American Community Survey of the U.S. Census.

 County Health Rankings & Roadmaps